amancevice/terraform-aws-serverless-pypi/README.md

 S3-backed serverless PyPI.

-Requests to your PyPI server will be proxied through a Lambda function that pulls content from an S3 bucket and reponds with the same HTML content that you might find in a conventional PyPI server.
+Requests to your PyPI server will be proxied through a Lambda function that pulls content from an S3 bucket and responds with the same HTML content that you might find in a conventional PyPI server.

 Requests to the base path (eg, `/simple/`) will respond with the contents of an `index.html` file at the root of your S3 bucket.